 You’re getting two USB 3.0 ports and slots for connecting your microphone and headphones at the front side.
 That’s not it as the hidden front also offers LED control and fan controller.
 The computer case supports different motherboards, including Micro ATX, E-ATX, Mini ITX, up to 272mm.

 All in all, Phanteks P400S is stylish and spacious, offers optimal airflow to the PC components, has a modular HDD system, and is compatible with modern-day gadgets.
-On top of all that, it is one of the best white PC cases under $90.

 What We Liked